-- [A] There is no extant autograph of the score. \mathbf{A}^{Tut} Autograph of the opening Tutti (first move - A^{Tut} Autograph of the opening Tutti (first movement, bars 1-138) in a version for one piano (private collection, photocopy in the Chopin Society in Warsaw).
-A^{Tut} was prepared as a supplement for the basis of the first French edition. - MFr^{orch} manuscript of Auguste Franchomme containing the reduction of the orchestra part of the second and third movement of the Concerto (Bibliothèque Nationale, Paris), most likely prepared upon the basis of [A].
-In longer fragments, marked as Tutti, played by the orchestra itself, Franchomme probably copied the original edition of Chopin's piano reduction found in [A]. - MFr^w manuscript of Auguste Franchomme containing the piano reduction of the wind instruments in the second and third movement of the Concerto (Bibliothèque Nationale, Paris), made similarly to MFr^{orch} probably upon the basis of [A].
-It includes several directives describing the instrumentation. - MFr = MFr^{orch} and MFr^w.
-The score emerging from the two Franchomme manuscripts differs in numerous details from the score composed of parts in first French edition, testifying to changes conducted in the course of the preparation of that edition. - FE First French edition, M. Schlesinger (M. S. 1409), Paris June 1833, encompassing the Concerto in the version for one piano and orchestral parts.
-The opening fragment of the piano part in FE is based on A^{Tut} , and in further sections probably on [A], and was corrected by Chopin at least twice.
+[A] There is no extant autograph of the score.

+A^{Tut} Autograph of the opening Tutti (first movement, bars 1-138) in a version for one piano (Österreichische Nationalbibliothek, Vienna).
+A^{Tut} was prepared as a supplement for the basis of the first French edition.

+MFr^{orch} - manuscript of Auguste Franchomme containing the reduction of the orchestra part of the second and third movement of the Concerto (Bibliothèque Nationale, Paris), most likely prepared upon the basis of [A].
+In longer fragments, marked as Tutti, played by the orchestra itself, Franchomme probably copied the original edition of Chopin's piano reduction found in [A].

+MFr^w - manuscript of Auguste Franchomme containing the piano reduction of the wind instruments in the second and third movement of the Concerto (Bibliothèque Nationale, Paris), made - similarly to MFr^{orch} - probably upon the basis of [A].
+It includes several directives describing the instrumentation.

+MFr = MFr^{orch} and MFr^w.
+The score emerging from the two Franchomme manuscripts differs in numerous details from the score composed of parts in first French edition, testifying to changes conducted in the course of the preparation of that edition.

+FE First French edition, M. Schlesinger (M. S. 1409), Paris June 1833, encompassing the Concerto in the version for one piano and orchestral parts.
+The opening fragment of the piano part in FE is based on A^{Tut}, and in further sections probably on [A], and was corrected by Chopin at least twice.
 Nonetheless, it contains multiple imprecision in the notation of the accidentals and the performance markings (slurs, accents, staccato markings) as well as a number of errors.
 It is also characteristic that fragments of the orchestra part, which can be recreated upon the basis of the piano part (predominantly the so-called Tutti) differ in numerous details from the version following from the orchestral parts.
-There are copies of FE with different prices and other details of the cover, originating from impressions published by Brandus, the successor of Schlesinger. - FE^{piano}, FE^{orch} the piano part and orchestral parts in FE; these symbols are applied only in those cases when the use of 'FE' alone could lead to vagueness. - FED, FES, FEFo, FEH pupils' copies of FE^{piano} with annotations made by Chopin, containing fingering, performance directives, variants and corrections of printing errors:
+There are copies of FE with different prices and other details of the cover, originating from impressions published by Brandus, the successor of Schlesinger.

+FE^{piano}, FE^{orch} - the piano part and orchestral parts in FE; these symbols are applied only in those cases when the use of 'FE' alone could lead to vagueness.

+FED, FES, FEFo, FEH - pupils' copies of FE^{piano} with annotations made by Chopin, containing fingering, performance directives, variants and corrections of printing errors: